cseanburns/systems-librarianship/src/4b-installing-configuring-php.md

 ## Introduction

-Client-side programming languages,
-like JavaScript,
-are handled by the browser.
+Client-side programming languages, like JavaScript, are handled entirely by the browser.
-Major browsers like Firefox, Chrome, Safari, Edge, etc. all include [JavaScript engines][jsEngine] that use just-in-time compilers to execute JavaScript code (Mozilla has a [nice description][mozillaJS] of the process.)
+To do this, browsers like Firefox, Chrome, Safari, Edge, and others include [JavaScript engines][js_engine] that use just-in-time compilers to execute JavaScript code (see [JavaScript Engine, Mozilla][js_mozilla]).

 From an end user's perspective, you basically install JavaScript when you install a web browser.

-[PHP][php], on the other hand, is a server-side programming language, which means it must be installed on the server in order to be used.
+[PHP][php], on the other hand, is a server-side programming language.
+This means it must be installed on the server.
+Unlike with JavaScript, the browser does not execute PHP directly;
+instead, the web server processes the PHP and sends the resulting HTML or other content to the browser.

-From a system or web administrator's perspective, this means that not only does PHP have be installed on a server, but it must also be configured to work with the HTTP server, which in our case is Apache2.
+From a system or web administrator's perspective, this means that PHP has be installed and configured to work with the web/HTTP server.
+In our case, we have to install and configure PHP on our virtual instances to work with the Apache2 web server software.

-The main use of PHP is to interact with databases, like MySQL, MariaDB, PostgreSQL, etc., in order to create data-based page content.
+One of the primary uses of PHP is to interact with databases, like MySQL, MariaDB, PostgreSQL, etc., in order to create data-based page content.
-To begin to set this up,
-we have to:
+To begin to set this up, we have to:

 1. Install PHP and relevant Apache2 modules
 2. Configure PHP and relevant modules to work with Apache2